TheGeekOnSkates/breakaway-basic/notes.md

 # Known issues

+* I tried to run "20 FG X" (where X was a variable) and it gave a syntax error - look at that code again :)
 * In the Escape shortcut, fix the "BREAK" line; for example, in the classic 10 PRINT "BREAKAWAY!  ";
 	20 GOTO 10